ignite/cli/docs/docs/07-cli.md

 ## ignite tools ibc-setup

-Collection of commands to quickly set up a relayer
+Collection of commands to quickly setup a relayer

 ```
 ignite tools ibc-setup [--] [...] [flags]